AdobeDocs/experience-manager-cloud-service.en/help/operations/additional-publish-regions.md

 Additional Publish Regions can be licensed and enabled on programs set up with AEM Sites.
 It results in traffic being routed to multiple publish farms, which has the following benefits:

 * Reduced latency - requests that route from the CDN to the AEM publish instances are directed to the nearest publish region, which is advantageous for websites and applications visited by users in multiple geographies
-* Higher availability - if a region is not available, the CDN directs traffic to the other available region(s)
+* Higher availability - if a region is not available, the CDN directs traffic to the other available region(s).
+Note that if a request needs to retrieve files from the data store, but the primary region's data store in not reachable, those files will not be accessible.

 Organizations may license up to three additional publish regions.

 >[!NOTE]
 >
 >This feature is currently only available for AEM Sites.
-It also cannot be applied to environments in sandbox programs.
+It also cannot be applied sandbox programs.

 ## Scenarios {#scenarios}